pches/Daenzer_etal_How_can_crop_production_adapt/README.md

 - sp
 - tidyr

-All processing was performed on a Red Hat Enterprise Linux 8 system but should be reproducible on a regular desktop computer.
+All processing was performed on a Red Hat Enterprise Linux 8 system but should be reproducible on a regular Windows/Mac/Linux computer.

 ## Scripts: